 After taking the Forum and the Advanced Course, I am happier, less stressed and more effective.
 If you are considering the Forum, the worst that can happen is that you blow $550.00.
 No one will brainwash you and you will not be joining a cult.
 The best that could happen is that you change your life for the better.

 Published by Elizabeth Danu

-Author of The Liberation of Persephone, a resource site for cancer survivors, Elizabeth is a five year survivor of Inflammatory Breast Cancer.
-She is a frequent contributor on Yahoo!News, and also maintains...
+Author of The Liberation of Persephone, a resource site for cancer survivors, Elizabeth is a six year survivor of Inflammatory Breast Cancer.
+Elizabeth has been a Certified Massage Therapist and Health Educa...
 View profile